lucafaggianelli/plombery/docs/configuration.md

 !!! tip

-    If you're running MarioPype locally, in most cases you don't need to change these settings
+    If you're running Plombery locally, in most cases you don't need to change these settings

 ### `database_url`

-The Sqlite DB URI, by default `sqlite:///./mario.db`
+The Sqlite DB URI, by default `sqlite:///./plombery.db`

 ### `server_url`